-Xbox has already unveiled its next-generation games console, the Xbox Series X which will be released at the end of 2020.
+(Pocket-lint) - Xbox's all-singing, all-dancing next-generation games console, the Xbox Series X, will be released at the end of 2020.
 But, did you know that there's another, cheaper next-gen machine that could join it in stores?

-An Xbox Series S has been rumoured for a while, mostly under the codename of Lockheart, and rumours suggest that it could even be announced in May.
+An Xbox Series S has been rumoured for a while, mostly under the codename of Lockheart, and rumours suggest that it could also launch this coming holiday period.

-Here then is everything you need to know about the Xbox Series S, based on the speculation we've seen so far.
+Here then is everything you need to know about the Xbox Series S, based on the speculation so far.

 What is Xbox Series S?